Multi-Touch Pingus

-Its octagonal table-top setup is specifically designed to encourage similar social interactions as known from a friendly round of parlour games.
+Its octagonal table-top setup is specifically designed to encourage similar social interactions as known from a friendly round of parlor games.

 The enabling technology is called Frustrated Total Internal Reflection (FTIR), publicized by Jef Han in 2005.
 Unlike previous touch technology, it allows for multiple people to interact with the surface at the same time.